mdrpalash/rashad-project-repo/EXAM.md

 4. Fork in GitHub:

     Ans: A fork is a personal copy of a repository.
-It's used to make changes in an independent copy, especially for contributing to open-source projects.
+Copies the repository to your remote account.